joecai6/acm-ai-competition/README.md

 My bot named "pizza" :pizza: has functionality for both hiding and seeking.

+Here is a [blog post](https://medium.com/acmucsd/how-to-hide-from-ai-the-winner-interview-82a59aed5b0b) about my experience with the competition.
 # Summary

 The seeker and hider functions revolves around using A* Search Algorithm for pathfinding.
 There are many ideas on how to implement the seeking/hiding, but I chose the one that I am most familiar with.
 My code for the bot is in the bot.py file, which contains all the functions and classes used.
 I am currently in the process of refactoring the code so that it is more readable and organized.